rushabhdhoke/DVIO/README.md

 Inertial Encoder: Processes high-frequency IMU data.

-Fusion Layer: The custom [Insert Method] fuses these modalities to regress 6-DoF pose and velocity.
+Fusion Layer: This fuses these modalities to regress 6-DoF pose and velocity.

 Dataset & Augmentation
 We utilize the KITTI Odometry Benchmark.
 To prevent overfitting to "perfect" lighting conditions, we apply: